passenger94/shoes3/shoesManual_redcarpet01.md

 ### arc(left, top, width, height, angle1, angle2) » Shoes::Shape ###

 Draws an arc shape (a section of an oval) at coordinates (left, top).
-This method just give you a bit more control than [[Art.oval]], by offering the `:angle1` and `:angle2` styles.
+This method just give you a bit more control than <span style="color:blue">Art.oval</span>, by offering the `:angle1` and `:angle2` styles.
 (In fact, you can mimick the <span style="color:red">oval</span> method by setting `:angle1` to 0 and `:angle2` to `Shoes::TWO_PI`.)